-Compliance Seminar FAQs
+Compliance Seminar London FAQs

 What are types of event analysis mentioned in Models slide 21?
 Also, we do voltage changes, why are power steps Q for Syncomp not included in Grid code?

 NESO is carrying out event analysis such as Oscillation event analysis, fault ride through issue during system event, etc. The requirements of Synchronous compensators are defined in the Pathfinder contract for the provision of the stability services and not in the grid code.
 These services include reactive power control therefore reactive power setpoint changes is a way of validating performance.